cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

 Although it is organized as Last Name, First Name, Position, and Salary, the fields are not so neat.
 Some persons have more than one position or title and some individual names are more than two words long.
-So this file will require some cleaning up before it can be analyzed.
+So this file will require some cleaning before it can be analyzed.
 Also, I will eventually remove the first and last names from the file as they are not needed.

 First, convert the downloaded PDF to a text file.
 In this file,